UPI Security Tips Overview: Basics, Risks, and Key Facts

 • Full debit card details

-Unusual Links and Attachments
+Strange Links and Files

 Before opening links, users can check: